buildbot/buildbot/master/docs/manual/cfg-changesources.rst

-    Several :bb:chsrc:`HgPoller` instances may share the same ``workdir`` for mutualisation of the common history between two different branches, thus easing on local and remote system resources and bandwith.
+    Several :bb:chsrc:`HgPoller` instances may share the same ``workdir`` for mutualisation of the common history between two different branches, thus easing on local and remote system resources and bandwidth.

     If relative, the ``workdir`` will be interpreted from the master directory.